Celebrating Mid-Autumn Festival 2021.

 In the blink of an eye, two thirds of 2021 is over and autumn is upon Singapore.
 Well, autumn by the Chinese lunar calendar year, anyway.

 Yes, we are into the lunar eighth month and the annual Mid-Autumn Festival, or Zhongqiu Jie, is just days away.
 Much like last year, festivities and light-ups are not too badly hit by (still ongoing) pandemic concerns too, and so Chinatown and Gardens by the Bay are once again adorned by elaborate festive lanterns.

-With mini mooncake fairs everywhere as well.
+Oh, there are mini mooncake fairs everywhere as well!
 These are all very carefully crowd-managed, by the way.
 With little loss of festive ambience or buyers’ enthusiasm.

 Anyway, the following are the festive light-up pictures I took for this year.
 As the one at GBTB starts on a later date, I’d add those next week.
 Do check back for those!